RamblingCookieMonster/PSDeploy/docs/Examples/Example-FilesystemRemote-Deployment.md

+# Example: FileSystem Remote Deployment
 This is an example script you might call from Jenkins, illustrating the FilesystemRemote deployment type.
 You should ideally gate deployments with Pester and ScriptAnalyzer, among other options.

 Some.PSDeploy.ps1 has FilesystemRemote deployments, which deploys from a remote session (consider the double hop implications):